Blendify/blender-manual/trunk/blender_docs/manual/data_system/linked_libraries.rst

 Newly added Group types are available in :menuselection:`Add --> Group Instances` in 3D View, or for NodeTree groups, the same menu in the Node Editor.

-Look in the Outliner, with display mode set to *Blender File*, to see all your linked and appended datablocks.
+Look in the Outliner, with display mode set to *Blender File*, to see all your linked and appended data-blocks.
 :kbd:`Ctrl-LMB` on a file name allows you to redirect a link to another file.

 .. hint::